the-vampiire/apollo-directive/README.md

   // typeDefs, resolvers, context, etc.
   ...
   schemaDirectives: {
-    admin: adminDirective, // the key must match the directive name in the type defs, @admin in this case },
+    // the name must match the directive name in the type defs, @admin in this case
+    admin: adminDirective,
+  },
 });
 ```